scalyr/scalyr-agent-2/docs/monitors/journald_monitor.md

 ## Polling the Journal File

-The journald monitor polls the journal file every ``sample_interval`` seconds to check for new logs.
+The journald monitor polls the journal file every ``journal_poll_interval`` seconds to check for new logs.
 It does this by creating a polling object (https://docs.python.org/2/library/select.html#poll-objects) and calling the ``poll`` method of that object.
-The ``poll`` method takes a timeout parameter that blocks the calling thread until there is data available on the polling object or until the timeout expires.
-This timeout parameter can be configured using the ``journal_poll_timeout`` configuration option.
-By default, this option is 0, meaning that the calling thread never blocks when polling the journal.
-Instead the monitor only blocks at the end of its ``gather_sample`` method.
+The ``poll`` method is called with a 0 second timeout so it never blocks.

-Setting the ``journal_poll_timeout`` option to a value greater than 0 means that the polling call will block inside the ``gather_sample`` method (and again at the end of the ``gather_sample``).
-This may be useful in some situations, but if the ``journal_poll_timeout`` is greater than 1 second, it is generally more useful to leave it at 0 and use the ``sample_interval`` configuration option instead.
+After processing any new events, or if there are no events to process, the monitor thread sleeps for ``journal_poll_interval`` seconds and then polls again.